intelligentnode/IntelliJava/README.md

 # Roadmap
 Call for contributors:
-- [x] Add support to OpenAI Completion API.
+- [x] Add support to OpenAI Completion.
 - [x] Add support to OpenAI DALL·E 2.
 - [ ] Add support to other OpenAI functions.
 - [x] Add support to cohere generate API.